-Currently, out of nine directors at the Board level, two are female representing 22.22% of the Board.
-As mentioned, the Nomination Committee will continue in its best endeavours to promote and maintain diversity into the Board when selecting potential candidates and making recommendations to the Board based on the Board Diversity Policy and Nomination Policy.
+The Company considers that it has complied with the Board Diversity Policy.
+As at 31 December 2023, out of ten directors at the Board level, two are female representing 20% of the Board.
+The Nomination Committee will continue in its best endeavours to promote and maintain diversity into the Board when selecting potential candidates and making recommendations to the Board based on the Board Diversity Policy and Nomination Policy.

-For details of gender diversity at the workforce level (including senior management), please refer to the "Environmental, Social and Governance Report" section from pages 36 to 78 of this annual report.
+For details of gender diversity at the workforce level (including senior management), please refer to the "Environmental, Social and Governance Report" section from pages 37 to 82 of this annual report.